-Our field delivery is through sustained technical extension embedded in local organisations, sharing skills and building local leadership.
-The networked support infrastructure we build provides local organisations with the assistance they need to thrive, enabling local marine conservation to reach scale with an aggregated impact.
+We provide sustained technical extension embedded in local organisations, sharing skills and building local capacity.
+The networked support infrastructure provides local organisations with the assistance they need, enabling them and peer networks to reach scale with an aggregated impact.

 This approach to accelerating and scaling our impact is a pragmatic and powerful way to restore and protect marine life at the pace and scale demanded by our ocean emergency, decoupling the growth of our impact from the size of our own organisation's footprint.

 Our data systems provide a transparent and equitable infrastructure to connect funders with high impact local conservation initiatives at an unprecedented global scale of thousands of communities across the coastal tropics, and at a resolution of individual catches within each partner community.

 To fund impact at a scale commensurate with the environmental breakdown coastal communities are facing, we have established a Frontline Climate Fund.
-This is creating a new mechanism for efficiently channelling climate finance to the people who need it most and who can most efficiently spend it - coastal communities.
-OUR FULLY PARTICIPATORY METHODS DEMOCRATISE ACCESS TO FISHERIES DATA AND GROUND CONSERVATION IN EVIDENCE EVERYWHERE WE WORK.
+This is creating a new mechanism for efficiently channelling climate finance to the people who need it most and who can most efficiently spend it: coastal communities.